Yekaterinburg: Location

 The city has a total area of 1111 km2.

 Yekaterinburg is on the eastern side of the Urals.
 The city is surrounded by wooded hills, partially cultivated for agricultural purposes.
 Yekaterinburg is located on a natural watershed, so there would be many bodies of water close and in the city.
 The city is bisected by the Iset River, which flows from the Urals into the Tobol River.
 There are two lakes in the city, Lake Shuvakish and Lake Shartash.
 The city borders Verkh-Isetskiy Pond, through which the Iset River flows.
 Lake Isetskoye and Lake Baltym are both near the city, with Lake Isetskoye located near Sredneuralsk, and Lake Baltym located near the towns of Sanatornyy and Baltym.

 Time

-Yekaterinburg uses the Yekaterinburg Time, which is five hours ahead of UTC (UTC+5), and two hours ahead of Moscow Time.
+Yekaterinburg uses Yekaterinburg Time, which is five hours ahead of UTC (UTC+5), and two hours ahead of Moscow Time.